LoL DPS items guide - Core equipment for Damage Dealers

 Hextech Protobelt-01: 60 AP 10% Cooldown Reduction, 300 Health

-Active: Upon activation user dashes forward firing multiple projectiles which deal magical damage.
+Active: Upon activation user dashes forward-firing multiple projectiles that deal with magical damage.

 Liandry's Torment: 75 AP, 300 Health

-Passive: Damaging enemy champions grants one stack every second which last up to 4 seconds when out of combat.
+Passive: Damaging enemy champions grant one stack every second which lasts up to 4 seconds when out of combat.
 Reaching five stacks is the cap which increases magical damage by 2% for each of the stacks.
 Deals more damage to immobilized units.

 Unique passive: Torment - damaging abilities burn enemies (DoT) for a percentage of their max HP; the effect is doubled for champions with impaired movement.

-Improves Ability Power and Health of a user by a big amount.
-Liandry's torment is best on champions that deal large amounts of Magical damage over an extended time period like Malzahar, Heimerdinger and Fiddlesticks since it amplifies their damaging abilities by up to 10% of bonus damage.
+AP Item that improves the health of a user by a big amount.
+Liandry's torment is best on champions that deal large amounts of Magical damage over an extended time period like Malzahar, Heimerdinger, and Fiddlesticks since it amplifies their damaging abilities by up to 10% of bonus damage.
 It has also a great synergy with Rabadon's Deathcap.

 Lich Bane: 80 AP, 10% Cooldown Reduction, 7% Movement Speed, 250 Mana